General and late night code of practice

 Late night trading code of practice

-The code includes:
+The late night code covers:

 - drink marshals